tmg0/hero-motion/README.md

 🙌 Easy to use

-✅ Support most of the @vueuse/motion's props
+✅ Support most of the `@vueuse/motion`'s props

+🚀 Support auto-import feature through `nuxt-module`

 ## Installation